CiscoLearning/ciscolive-teccrt-3778/casestudy-containers-01/README.md

-# Working With Docker Containers
+# Containerize an App Using Docker

 This case study explores how to containerize a Python application using Docker.
 The intent is to complete a `Dockerfile` that properly containerizes the application while allowing for persistent storage to be used (for the app's DB), providing a flexible path to the database using environment variables, and being flexible with the mapped port.